Signs You are Enabling A Person to Be An Addict

 Enabling an addict can become a serious problem very fast.
 Breaking the cycle of enabling behaviors can help the addict see the consequences of their actions while helping them learn that their actions affect more than only themselves.
 Here are a few examples of learning how to stop the enabling process.

-• Stop cleaning up after them.
-While intoxicated addicts can become messy, may even break things depending on their mental state at the time of usage.
-Let them clean up their messes as they can see what they did while intoxicated.
+*Stop cleaning up after them.
+While intoxicated, addicts can become messy and may even break things depending on their mental state at the time of usage.
+Let them clean up their messes as they can see what they did while intoxicated. *Stop paying their bills.
+Some addicts have it really good.
+They can spend their money on drugs or alcohol, all the while their bills are being taken care of by friends or family.

-• Follow through with all plans that are made.
+*Follow through with all plans that are made.

-• Do not adjust your schedule or activities, even if they refuse to participate.
+*Do not adjust your schedule or activities, even if they refuse to participate.
 Do not let the negative behaviors rule your life go without them.

-• Look at your options.
+*Look at your options.
 When enabling someone, we need to look at if the short-term anguish that can happen versus the long-term effects that letting the addiction continue will produce.

-• Stop putting yourself in danger.
+*Stop putting yourself in danger.
 You should not let the addict put you in situations that can lead you to harm or legal problems.
 If they want to continue their unsafe behavior, they need to walk that road without you.

 When you have an addict in your life, it can be difficult to break the habit.
 For an addict to feel the consequences of their actions, they must feel that there are real consequences they will have to face.
-Sometimes this can be the only way that an addict will feel the need to go get help with their addiction.
-It is a hard habit to break and can be difficult to discern the difference between helping and enabling.
+Sometimes, this can be the only way that an addict will feel the need to go get help with their addiction.
+It is a hard habit to break, and it can be difficult to discern the difference between helping and enabling.
+If you feel that you may have a problem with enabling an addict, please give us a call, and we will help you decide if there is a need for treatment or counseling.

 1-800-513-5423

-There are groups available that can help families learn how to stop enabling
+There are groups available that can help families learn how to stop enabling.

 Nar-Anon Family Groups (narcotics abuse) http://www.nar-anon.org/